• Menu

 Scoring

-Rummikub scoring is based around the hands of the losing players.
+Scoring in Rummikub is based on the hands of the losing players.
 Each tile is worth a point value identical to its face value.
-For example, the 2, 2, 2 and 2 tiles are all worth 2 points each.
+For example, the 2, 2, 2, and 2 tiles are all worth 2 points each.

 Joker tiles in hand are worth 30 points each.

-For example, if there are 3 players in a round of Rummikub, and Player 1 wins the round.
+For example, if there are 3 players in a round, and Player 1 wins the round.
 Assuming the hands of each player are as follows:

 At the end, the player reaching the desired point total wins the game.